 A TV show can have one, two or several sponsors.
 Most of the shows enable a double sponsoring, Certain broadly watched programs even combine 4 and more sponsors (Ex: The Voice).

 Until 2017, the sponsorship was following strict regulations, indeed, nothing but the sponsor’s logo and a voice-over could be broadcasted.

-Therefore, the sponsorship is the most affordable way the advertise on TV.
+Therefore, sponsorship is the most affordable way to advertise on TV.

 In February 2017, this format got some more flexibility, letting advertisers displaying their products and services, and for a longer duration.
 As a result, these changes have boosted the demand (+30% in 2018) but the sponsorship’s rates either.